The Empress (tarot card): History

-Arthur Edward Waite and the other occultists are responsible for the starry crown, the emblem of Venus, the waterfall, and the vegetation and wildlife.
 In historical decks, the Empress sits on a throne, almost always holding a shield or orb in one hand and a scepter in the other.
 The shield typically bears an eagle, the heraldic emblem of the Holy Roman Empire.
+Arthur Edward Waite and the other occultists are responsible for the starry crown, the emblem of Venus, the waterfall, and the vegetation and wildlife.